tvkpz/aws-ml-deployment/README.md

 10. Examples of NLP based deployment use cases
 11. Examples of Forecasting based deployment use cases
 12. Examples of Recommender systems based deployment use cases
-13. Examples of Reinforced Learning based deployment use cases
+13. Examples of Reinforcement Learning based deployment use cases